philipparndt/mqtt-analyzer/Docs/README.md

 This App is open source, contributions are welcome.

 ### Features:
-- Authentication with username/password or client certificates
+- Authentication with username/password and/or client certificates
 - Connect using MQTT or Websocket
 - Support for SSL/TLS
 - Support for self-signed certificates